cnumr/best-practices/chapters/BP_022_en.md

 ### Description

-Limit the CSS number to avoid multiple HTTP requests and simplify browser rendering.
+Limit the CSS number in order to avoid multiple HTTP requests and simplify browser rendering.
 Use a common stylesheet for all common elements, regardless of display, and one file per target resolution or media query.

 Be cautious: Integrate these files into the HTML code and NOT with @import directives in the CSS files themselves.
 By splitting this way, users terminals will choose what is most appropriate and will deprioritize loading files that they don't need.